-Since beginning to work with video over 18 years ago I have produced a range of moving image works including live visuals, av performances, short films, music promos, installations and art objects.
+Since beginning to work with video over 20 years ago I have produced a range of moving image works including live visuals, av performances, short films, music promos, installations and art objects.
 I have come to specialise in addressing the inherently anomalous process and practice of live audio-visual performance: how it works, how it is interpreted, how it is misunderstood, how it doesn’t work, where to start, where to stop.
-I am currently concentrating on my collaboration with two musicians as part of the audio-visual collective ORIGAMIBIRO.

 Origamibiro is a collaboration between myself and musicians, performers and producers Tom Hill and Andy Tytherleigh.
-Since forming in 2007, Origamibiro has released three albums to date: ‘Cracked Mirrors and Stopped Clocks’ (Expanding Records), ‘Shakkei’ (Denizen), ‘Shakkei Remixed’ (Denizen/Abandon Building).
+Since forming in 2007, Origamibiro has released four albums to date: ‘Cracked Mirrors and Stopped Clocks’, ‘Shakkei’, ‘Shakkei Remixed’and ‘Odham’s Standard’.
 We strive to experiment with and refine the use of unorthodox contraptions, found objects, video feeds and multi instrumentalism through live looping and layering of texture, atmosphere and emotional intensity.

 Origamibiro have played at various music and arts festivals and events in the UK and Europe.
 We have also performed at the Tate Modern and The Hayward Gallery in London, screened at The Edinburgh Film Festival and The Liverpool Biennale, were nominated shortlisters and voted finalists at the 2012 Vimeo+ Awards, nominated for best production at The Dublin Fringe Festival and voted best act of Simple Things Festival 2012 by the NME.